 If you hire an agent, you will have to pay her a commission, but if you sell it yourself, you get to keep all the money, right?
 The problem is, there is far more to it than that.

-So let’s look at the benefits of hiring an agent over an FSBO in Shoreline, and then you’ll have the information you need to make a good decision for your particular situation.
+So let’s look at the benefits of hiring an agent over an FSBO in Seattle, and then you’ll have the information you need to make a good decision for your particular situation.

-List of Benefits of Hiring an Agent vs. Doing A FSBO in Shoreline, WA
+List of Benefits of Hiring an Agent vs. Doing A FSBO in Seattle, WA

-Hiring an agent (instead of doing an FSBO) in Shoreline comes with multiple benefits, including:
+Hiring an agent (instead of doing an FSBO) in Seattle comes with multiple benefits, including:

 - Agents are filters.
 A great benefit of using an agent is that it can save you considerable time.
 That includes handling the day-to-day hassles of showing a home and fielding offers, and it also includes the “hidden cost” of time lost if your deal falls apart and the buyer doesnt complete the closing.
 Your agent can separate the tire kicker home buyers from the serious buyers early on in the process.